B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

 1) The population generated by performing polynomial mutation is more evenly distributed on the landscape.
 However, most of the solutions produced by FM in B2Opt are concentrated in "areas with greater potential", which are closer to the optimal solution.
 Moreover, the population distribution generated by our scheme also takes diversity into account.
 The non-optimal solution area is also more comprehensive than that of polynomial mutation, which is more conducive to jumping out of the local solution.

 2) The population produced by performing polynomial mutation moves slightly compared to the original population.
-However, FM can guide the input population to make big moves toward the optimal solution, which significantly accelerates the algorithm's convergence.
+However, FM can guide the input population to make big moves toward the optimal solution, significantly accelerating the algorithm's convergence.

 This shows that B2Opt can use the information of the objective function to design the mutation strategy automatically, making it more applicable to the target optimization task, which is consistent with our motivation.